 Landlords must store their tenants' security deposit in North Carolina in one of two ways.
 The first is that you can choose to store it in a trust account.

-The second option is that you can choose to store the deposit in form of a bond from an insurance company.
+The second option is that landlords can choose to store the deposit in form of a bond from an insurance company.
 According to North Carolina laws, the bond should be in the amount of the security deposit, and the financial institution located in the state.

 What can the landlord use the deposit for?